bullockw/DR-Rackware/README.md

 Now we will need to create an instance from this custom image and modify the instance.
 1. On the Custom Images screen, click on the three dots in the row of rackware-rmm and select ‘Create Instance’
  ![](./screenshots/create-instance.png)
 Enter the name you wish to call the instance, e.g. “RMM”.
 Give the instance a shape appropriate for your deployment.

 2. In the ‘Add SSH Keys’ either upload your ssh key to connect to the instance after it is created or paste the key contents
     ![](./screenshots/add-ssh-keys.png)

+## Step 3: Configure Rackware Components
+Use the following **[guide](https://www.rackwareinc.com/rackware-rmm-oracle-marketplace-dr-march-2020)** to complete the Rackware deployment configuration.
+(Use the passthrough method)

+## Step 4: